International transfer of personal data under the Data Protection Bill

 The first situation in which an international data transfer can be made without requiring the data subject’s consent, is when it is made to a person, entity or public or private organization subject to the legal system of a “country that provides adequate levels of protection of personal data”.

-How it is defined a country which legal system provides adequate levels of data protection?
-It is understood that the legal system of a country has adequate levels of data protection when it complies with standards similar or higher than those set forth in the Data Protection Bill.
+How is it defined a country which legal system provides adequate levels of data protection?
+It is understood that the legal system of a country has adequate levels of data protection when it complies with standards similar or higher than those set forth in the new Data Protection Law.

 Who determines the compliance with this standard?
 The Agency shall determine the countries with adequate levels of data protection by means of a publication on its website.
 For the above, the following elements should be considered: